-Phishing is a method of Social Engineering, whereby an attacker attempts to exfiltrate various types of confidential information such as Usernames, Passwords, Credit card number etc. by gaining a level of ‘trust’.
-Phishing attempts come in multiple forms such as phone calls (Vishing), SMS (Smishing) and quite possibly the most common form phishing via email.
+Phishing is a method of Social Engineering, whereby an attacker attempts to exfiltrate various types of confidential information such as usernames, passwords, credit card numbers etc by gaining a level of ‘trust’.
+Phishing attempts come in multiple forms such as phone calls (Vishing), SMS (Smishing) and the most recognisable form of phishing via email.

 Below we identify a few forms of phishing and highlight possible ways in which these threats can be mitigated.